giactitti/STGEE/README.md

 # STGEE

 Susceptibility Tool for Google Earth Engine (STGEE) is a tool for spatial susceptibility analysis.
 It allows to calibrate, cross-validate and predict susceptiblity of a selected study area using Random Forest model.
-More details about the application can be found [here](https://eartharxiv.org/repository/view/3173/)
+More details about the application can be found in the article: [link to the pre-print](https://eartharxiv.org/repository/view/3173/).

 ## Run/Edit application